 –Frank Chan, President of Patient Monitoring at Medtronic

 With virtual training, we can connect more people around the world with necessary expertise.
 Our clinical support teams have found new ways — including augmented and virtual reality — to train medical professionals on our devices and therapies.
-When a doctor in Qatar reached out for help operating one of our implantable pain medication pumps, a Medtronic specialist more than 500 miles away in Saudi Arabia walked him through the steps via a virtual chat.
+A doctor in Montreal can receive remote training from a specialist located in Toronto to implant a minimally invasive heart valve in real time with minimal communication lag thanks to our MedXR platform.
 When ventilator demand reached an all-time high during the pandemic, we worked with other manufacturers to create an app that provides free mobile access to video overviews, instruction manuals, and other training materials for hospital staff.

 Healthcare innovation for a better future